The Best Toys for 4 Year Olds

 Flower Garden Blocks

 This may look like one of those annoying plastic toys and I suppose it is, but it’s also been one of the most played with toys in my home.
-These flowers are great for little hands and can actually be educational toys, too.
+These flowers are one of my top picks for little kids – they are great for little hands and can actually be educational toys, too.
 Work on patterns, colors, and building big towers together.
+Two is actually a good age start for these – both my kids love them.

 These Legos are the right size for smaller hands, and one of those toys my kids will actually play with for a long time.
 Duplo makes (real) train sets, amusement parks, Disney sets, or look into a Duplo starter kit full of basic blocks to get your kids building.
 At 2.5 and 4.5, my kids still love a Duplo set – they make great birthday gifts and the age ranges are great for toddlers and preschoolers, so it’s a favorite for toddlers and older siblings.